cschwede/tripleo-swift-ring-tool/README.md

    Note: make sure you use 'controller-%index' or 'objectstorage-%index', otherwise the hostnames won't match with the rings built by `tripleo-swift-ring-tool`.

-5) Install and run the `tripleo-swift-ring-tool` to create rings based on the disks gathered from introspection data:
+5) Install the `tripleo-swift-ring-tool` to create rings based on the disks gathered from introspection data:

     git clone git://github.com/cschwede/tripleo-swift-ring-tool.git